moecherry99/AlexCherryFinalYearProject/README.md

 ### Table of Contents
 Stuff here, remember to finish links down below as well.

+### Introduction
+Explain entropys purpose and architecture, explain the directory here as well for informative use (like TOA proj).

 ### Map Inspiration for Mission
 All credits go to https://elderscrolls.bethesda.net/en/oblivion for map design and https://elderscrolls.fandom.com/wiki/Brush_of_Truepaint for image source
 ![alt test](readmescreenshots/PaintedWorld.jpg)